vohoanvu/JRE-clipper/.github/instructions/projectrules.instructions.md

+---
+applyTo: '**'
+---
+Coding standards, domain knowledge, and preferences that AI should follow.

 ## General Rules
 - Always read and understand all documentation files before starting implementation
 - Follow the backend plan step by step